lukaszsobala/bvm/README.md

 - `./bvm/bvm prepare ~/win11`
     This bundles everything up to get ready for first boot.
 - `./bvm/bvm firstboot ~/win11`
     If the Windows install is interrupted, just run this step again.
 Be aware: when Windows finishes installing, the VM will shutdown.
-All .iso files and the unattended folder could be removed here to save space.
+All .iso files and the unattended folder could be removed once this step is done.
 - `./bvm/bvm boot ~/win11`
     Main command to use the VM.
 This works, but is a little laggy and lacks crucial features.
 It is recommended to boot the VM headless and then connect to it via RDP:
 - `./bvm/bvm boot-nodisplay ~/win11`